 Size of split system aircon based on square metres

-Choosing a split system aircon unit for your property is not as easy as finding the square metres of the room on your house or unit plans and using this as the size you need to heat or cool, there is far more to the process than meets the eye.
-As a very brief overview, the size guide for a split system aircon is outlined below:
+Choosing a split system aircon unit for your property is not as easy as picking it off a list.
+However, as a very brief overview, the size guide for a split system aircon is outlined below: